New drum gear of the month: review round-up

 Every month MusicRadar’s industry-leading sister magazines - Guitarist, Computer Music, Total Guitar, Rhythm, Future Music and Guitar Techniques - publish the best independent and in-depth music-making gear reviews.

-This is a collection of the best electronic drum kits, snares, cymbals and a very suitably-named accessory (Drum Tuna - geddit?) from Rhythm Magazine’s gruelling testing process.
-First reviewed in Rhythm issue 175 and published on MusicRadar throughout March and April.
+This is a collection of the best drum kits, snares, software and electronic drums collated from Rhythm Magazine’s gruelling testing process (plus one from Future Music issue 224).
+All gear was first reviewed in Rhythm issue 174 and published on MusicRadar throughout February and March.

 Scroll on for this month’s top picks and click through to read each product’s full review.
-First up: Roland TD-4KX electronic drum kit...
+First up: Jobeky Prestige electronic drum kit...

 MusicRadar’s verdict